libp2p/docs/content/reference/dos-mitigation.md

 weight: 2
 pre: '<i class="fas fa-fw fa-book"></i> <b> </b>'
 chapter: true
+summary: DoS mitigation is an essential part of any peer-to-peer application.
+Learn how to design protocols to be resilient to malicious peers.
 ---

 # DoS Mitigation

-DOS mitigation is an essential part of any P2P application.
+DoS mitigation is an essential part of any peer-to-peer application.
 We need to design our protocols to be resilient to malicious peers.
 We need to monitor our application for signs of suspicious activity or an attack.
 And we need to be able to respond to an attack.